benjclark/js-design-patterns/README.md

 * can be returned from functions

 The general gist of it is "they can do what everything else can do, they are not restricted".
 In Javascript functions are first class citizens which is great because it opens the door to all kinds of techniques.

+### Higher order functions
+Higher order functions are simply functions that:
+* can take a function as an argument and/or
+* can return a function

+This is great as, just like functions as first class citizens, it makes the language flexible and caters for all kinds of useful techniques.

 ### Lambda
 **TL;DR**